WHAT IT IS

 - You can come and go as you please.

-- I will give you a time check at aprox 25 minutes in, so that you know when we’re in our last 5 minutes.
+- I will give you a time check at about 25 minutes in, so that you know when we're in our last 5 minutes.
 I sometimes go a bit longer than 30 min.

 - That's it.
 So simple.
 And such a nourishing practice ...I hope you love it as much as I do.